 - 3. Can aliens be “deportable” when entering the U.S.?

-For information on avoiding deportation, go to our articles on stopping deportation in Nevada and cancellation of removal in Nevada.
-For aliens who have already been convicted of a deportable offense, go to our article on post-conviction relief in Nevada for immigrants.
+For information on avoiding deportation, go to our articles on stopping deportation and cancellation of removal.
+For aliens who have already been convicted of a deportable offense, go to our article on post-conviction relief for immigrants.

 Non-citizens may be deported (kicked out) of the U.S. when they violate immigration laws.
 The circumstances under which they can be deported depends on whether they are in America lawfully or not.